EthanChiassonG/Tutorial4IntrotoComputerGraphics/README.md

-This is a submission for the tutorial assignment #4 in the Intro to computer graphics course. inside is a simple scene displaying 3 models with 3 different kinds of lighting applied
+This is a submission for the tutorial assignment #4 in the Intro to computer graphics course. inside is a simple scene displaying 3 models with 3 different kinds of lighting applied. there is a seperate folder titled Shaders and Materials in the assets folder that holds the graphs that made the shaders

 Leftmost  is Lambert + Ambient + Specular
 Middle is Basic Lambter with Ambient lighting